6 Best Compost Bags To Use At Home

 First off, they’re constructed of plant starches, vegetable oils, and compostable polymers.
 They’re designed in a way that enables them to break down in both home and industrial composting.

-I’m not going to claim that these will last in the kitchen bin for weeks and weeks as you slowly collect materials.
+I’m not going to claim that these will last in the kitchen bin for weeks and weeks as you slowly collect plant based materials.
 They won’t.
 But if you take them to the pile often, you’ll find that these are a great option for you.

 2. Bag-To-Nature Compostable Liners

 Need something a little bit sturdier?
-Bag-To-Nature compost bags are designed for municipal composting.
+Bag-To-Nature compost waste bags are designed for municipal composting.
 With these, you collect your kitchen waste as normal.
 Once you’ve gotten your bin filled, pull this out and tie the corners, and drop it in the municipal bin.

 Because these are heavier in weight, they don’t break down as fast.
 They’re really not meant for home composting, although they can be.
 It’ll take a whole lot longer than thinner bags would, though!